letaprodoit/lapdi-product-code-generator/README.md

 * Open the basic/ folder and copy admin/ and customer/ folder to all the necessary skins INCLUDING basic
 * Open CS-Cart Administration Control Panel
 * Navigate to Settings-> Addons
-* Find the "The Software People: Product Code Generator for CS-Cart" addon and click "Install"
+* Find the "The Software People: Product Code Generator" addon and click "Install"
 * After Install, from the Addons listing click on Settings for "The Software People: Product Code Generator"
 * Update the settings based how you wish product codes to be generated.